-- (a) Within 30 calendar days following the issue date on the notice of docketing, the respondent shall file an answer which addresses each charge and explains his version of the incident.
+- (a) Within thirty calendar days following the issue date on the notice of docketing, the Respondent shall file an answer which addresses each charge and explains Respondent's version of the incident.
 A general denial is not sufficient.
-Any charge not addressed is deemed admitted as written. - (b) If the respondent alleges discrimination in his response, he must plead it in sufficient detail to allow the complainant to prepare a defense.
+Any charge not addressed is deemed admitted as written. - (b) If the Respondent alleges discrimination in the answer, such must be pled in sufficient detail to allow the Complainant to prepare a defense.
 A conclusion of discrimination is not sufficient.
-The respondent must describe events, including the dates and circumstances thereof, which lead respondent to believe that he is being discriminated against because of his religious or political beliefs, sex, or race.
+The Respondent must describe events, including the dates and circumstances thereof, which lead Respondent to believe that the alleged discrimination is because of Respondent's religious or political beliefs, sex, or race.